sujith-eag/sujith-library/docs/css/css_values_units/css_size_units.md

 - **When to Use**: For responsive typography.
 - **When to Avoid**: In static designs where sizes must remain unchanged.

-## Conclusion
+___

-Choosing the right sizing unit in CSS can significantly impact your layout's responsiveness and user experience.
 Using relative units like `em`, `rem`, and viewport units can help create flexible designs, while absolute units like `px` are best for fixed layouts.